-- Keeping residents informed of the potential for flooding that the town could experience from storms and heavy rainfalls is accomplished with outreach mailings and by including articles in the town newsletter and on the website.
-Emergency procedures and information is distributed by the Dare County Emergency Management Department on the County website and local government cable channel. - Through the town's mailings and public service announcements, homeowners are encouraged to purchase flood insurance.
-As an annual Community Outreach Project a newsletter and brochure "Low Risk" is not "No Risk", which includes various flood data, is mailed to all property owners within the town that are in or near an area this is prone to flooding.
+- Keeping residents informed of the potential for flooding that the Town could experience from storms and heavy rainfalls is accomplished with outreach mailings and by including articles in the Town newsletter and on the website.
+Emergency procedures and information are distributed by the Dare County Emergency Management Department on the County website and local government cable channel. - Through the Town's mailings and public service announcements, homeowners are encouraged to purchase flood insurance.
+As an annual Community Outreach Project a newsletter and brochure "Prepare, Protect, Insure", which includes various flood data, is mailed to all property owners within the Town that are in or near an area this is prone to flooding.
 Flooding is a natural occurrence during or after a storm event or heavy rain.
-The annual community outreach is intended to help in educating property owners that "Low Risk" is not "No Risk". - Southern Shores continues to require elevation certificates for all new development, substantially improved structures and applicable remodel and/or additions to structures located within a SFHA.
+The annual community outreach is intended to help in educating property owners the be prepared and have insurance.

+- Southern Shores continues to require elevation certificates for all new development, substantially improved structures and applicable remodel and/or additions to structures located within a SFHA.
 The certificates are required during different levels of construction to ensure that the structure is elevated out of the floodplain and meets all NFIP requirements.
 In addition, that information is retained in a hard copy and digital format that is submitted along with the annual CRS recertification report.
-Copies of elevation certificates for most properties may be obtained from the town's Planning and Code Enforcement Department. - Flood Insurance Rate Maps (FIRMs) information is available upon request.
+Copies of elevation certificates for most properties may be obtained from the town's Planning and Code Enforcement Department or on the Town's website. - Flood Insurance Rate Maps (FIRMs) information is available upon request.
 FIRMs are displayed at Town Hall current maps, as well as previous maps.
 Also available are flood determination letters and assistance to homeowners who disagree with their particular map determination and wish to apply for a map amendment. - The Planning and Code Enforcement Department maintains a thorough library which includes: maps, brochures, flood proofing, retrofitting, flood insurance requirements, coastal construction manuals and other flood/emergency preparedness resource materials.
-Dare County Libraries also continue to maintain flood protection materials for the public's view.

-- A map of the town is displayed in the Planning and Code Enforcement Department at Town Hall.
+Dare County Libraries also continue to maintain flood protection materials for the public's view. - A map of the Town is displayed in the Planning and Code Enforcement Department at Town Hall.
 The map includes an overlay of the effective flood zones, street names, property addresses and waterways (ocean-sound-pond-canals).
-The map has been especially helpful in explaining NFIP and CAMA regulations, the flood zones, zoning and building requirements, and the town's flood damage prevention ordinance, particularly the two (2) foot freeboard above the FIRM base flood elevation (BFE) determination.
-The elevation of structures above the minimum base flood elevation results in lower flood insurance premiums for stakeholders within the town. - The town continues to regulate and monitor all development regardless of the location of the flood zone as it relates to specific properties.
-The Planning and Code Enforcement Department is responsible for zoning enforcement, local permitting for CAMA, plan reviews for residential and commercial development. - Additionally, the Floodplain Administrator is responsible to enforce the town's Flood Damage Prevention Ordinance with the following purpose and objectives.
+The map has been especially helpful in explaining NFIP and CAMA regulations, the flood zones, zoning and building requirements, and the Town's flood damage prevention ordinance, freeboard, and the Town's 8 ft.
+Local Elevation Standard that applies in X Zones.
+The elevation of structures above the minimum base flood elevation results in lower flood insurance premiums for stakeholders within the Town. - The Town continues to regulate and monitor all development regardless of the location of the flood zone as it relates to specific properties.
+The Planning and Code Enforcement Department is responsible for zoning enforcement, local permitting for CAMA, and plan reviews for residential and commercial development. - Additionally, the Floodplain Administrator is responsible for enforcing the Town's Flood Damage Prevention Ordinance with the following purpose and objectives.